-If you've been summonsed to come to court on a criminal case, you're probably wondering what's going to happen next.
-So, I made this video to explain to you what happens at the start of a criminal case when you're summonsed to come to court.
+If you've been summoned to come to court on a criminal case, you're probably wondering what's going to happen next.
+So, I made this video to explain to you what happens at the start of a criminal case when you're summoned to come to court.

 Before you go to court, you'll be ordered to go get fingerprinted and photographed.
 In all domestic violence and DUI cases that are misdemeanors, you have to get fingerprinted and photographed and you have to get fingerprinted and photographed in all felony cases.